…that with my soul I love thy daughter and do intend to make her Queen of England.

 While we have seen several entirely imaginary depictions of romantic love between uncle and niece in fiction recently, the one thing we can almost positively rule out is sexual intercourse.
 Elizabeth had left sanctuary in March of 1484 and was at court soon after.
 Had they been sleeping together it is almost certain that Elizabeth would have conceived, for she conceived on either the first or one of the first few occasions she slept with her husband Henry Tudor.
 Prince Arthur was born eight months after the wedding, either he was premature, or Henry and Elizabeth decided to start trying to conceive just before the wedding.

-Of course it cannot be ruled out that either Elizabeth was using contraception, or that Richard’s fertility can be questioned – it had been many years since he fathered a child – but we are beginning to grasp at straws here.
+Of course it cannot be ruled out that either Elizabeth was using contraception, or that Richard’s fertility can be questioned – it had been many years since he fathered a child – but this is leading into fairly ridiculous territory.
 There are no mentions of Richard being unfaithful to his wife Anne.
-And it is extremely unlikely Richard III would risk his somewhat tenuous position and his own reputation to have extra-marital sex with his own niece, or that he would have risked ruining her reputation.
+It is extremely unlikely Richard III would risk his somewhat tenuous position and his own reputation to have extra-marital sex with his own niece, or that he would have risked ruining her reputation.

 Dynastic marriages were made with alliances and advantages in mind, not with love or sexual attraction.
 Had Richard seriously considered marrying his niece, he would have been considering that she was a focus of rebellion for disaffected Yorkists, that by marrying her he may win their loyalty and keep the threat of rebellion at bay.
-That Elizabeth could produce a large family for him was almost guaranteed.
-Yet when faced with dissension he moved on.
-If he had indeed considered it at all.
+If he had indeed considered it at all, and the likeliest scenario is that it was simply a rumour.
 Richard had lost his son and his wife, and needed an heir.
 He was in the market for a wife, not a romance.
 As for Elizabeth’s feelings on the matter, they are ultimately irrelevant.
 Elizabeth of York was in no position to do anything other than what she was told.